DISEASES

 Parkinson Erkrankte essen selbstständig mithilfe von ORNAMIN Pflegegeschirr-Trick

-The ORNAMIN Parkinson's tableware supports those affected to remain active.
-The tableware has intelligently hidden features, that enable independent eating and drinking with shaky hands, strong tremor, muscle stiffness, postural instability and swallowing disorders.
-Although these everyday aids cannot influence the symptoms or the course of the disease, they do give Parkinson's patients back a bit of quality of life and independence.
+Independent eating and drinking with shaky hands, strong tremor, muscle stiffness, postural instability and swallowing disorders is made possible by the ORNAMIN Parkinson's tableware.
+It supports those affected to remain active.
+The tableware has intelligently hidden auxiliary functions that make it a practical, non-stigmatising everyday aid.
+Although these everyday aids cannot influence the symptoms or the course of the disease, they give Parkinson's sufferers back a bit of quality of life and independence.

 To the Parkinson's Tableware